UnconnectedBedna/shrink-backup/README.md

 4. Removes and recreates the root partition, the size depends on options used when starting the script
 5. Creates a new ext4 filesystem with the same UUID and LABEL as the system you are backing up from
 6. Uses `rsync` to sync both partitions (if more than one)

-This means it does not matter if boot is on a partition or not.

 Added space is added on top of `df` reported "used space", not the size of the partition.
 Added space is in MB, so if you want to add 1GB, add 1024.